ECFLA: TWENTY FIVE YEARS YOUNG

 The year was 1978.
 The second OPEC oil embargo in five years had people waiting in long lines at the gas pumps, and paying record prices when they finally got there.
 Governor Ella Grasso sent the National Guard into Connecticut ‘s State Forests to cut firewood for its citizens.
 Thousands of people, including many forest owners, bought chainsaws and woodstoves and started using them for the first time, sometimes with disastrous results.

 As Bill Clinton would have said: it was the economy, stupid.
-In just a few years these two fundamental economic shifts resulted in a level of forest tree cutting that had not been seen in most people's lifetimes.
+In just a few years these two economic shifts resulted in a level of forest tree cutting that had not been seen in most people’s lifetimes.
 Suddenly, the sounds of log skidders and chainsaws were everywhere, as was the sight (for many the first sight) of cutover forests and skid trails.
-Suddenly, Extension Service and State Forestry offices were flooded with calls from forest landowners looking for answers: what trees should I cut for firewood?
+Extension Service and State Forestry offices were flooded with calls from forest landowners looking for answers: what trees should I cut for firewood?
 Should I sell my timber to this man who knocked on my door?
 What is my timber worth?
-Will tree cutting harm the wildlife?
-Where can I get reliable, professional forestry advice?
+Will cutting trees harm wildlife?
+Where can I get good forestry advice?
 The few existing public resources were being strained to their limits.

 Then Don Francis, the local Extension Agent for Windham County (and later First Selectman in Brooklyn ), had an idea: why not organize forest landowners themselves into a private, non-profit association that can teach its members the answers to these questions?
 He and UConn Professor David Miller wrote a grant proposal, received funding and hired Steve Broderick, a young forester fresh out of graduate school, to start the organization.